jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2025-11-19-fastapi-nicegui-template/index.md

 We will provide a technical analysis of this architecture's implementation by integrating FastAPI and NiceGUI, referencing the complete project template available at [jaehyeon-kim/nicegui-fastapi-template](https://github.com/jaehyeon-kim/nicegui-fastapi-template).

+---

+## 💡 Version 2.0: Unified Application Architecture

+The initial version was designed with a distinct separation between a FastAPI backend and a NiceGUI frontend, which communicated over HTTP.
+This new version consolidates the application, leveraging the fact that NiceGUI is built on top of FastAPI.
+The result is a more tightly integrated structure that allows the UI and API logic to coexist in the same process.

+### Key Architectural Changes

+- **Single FastAPI Instance:** The separate FastAPI server process has been removed.
+The application now operates on the single FastAPI instance provided by `nicegui.app`.
+- **Direct Function Calls:** UI event handlers no longer make HTTP requests (`httpx`) to the backend.
+They now import and call the necessary Python functions from the repository layer directly, removing the network layer for UI-to-backend communication.
+- **Preserved API Endpoints:** The original API, intended for external clients, is maintained.
+It is mounted using FastAPI's `APIRouter` onto the main NiceGUI application, ensuring that JSON endpoints remain available.
+- **Consolidated Codebase:** The `frontend` and `backend` directories have been merged into a single application package (e.g., `app` or `src`).
+A `run.py` script at the project root now serves as the single entry point.
+- **Shared Logic:** Business logic, such as permission checks and database operations, has been centralized in the repository layer, where it is called by both the UI event handlers and the API endpoints.

+This updated architecture provides a more direct and cohesive way to build full-stack applications where the UI and backend logic are tightly coupled.

+### Project Structure

+The application is structured with a single entry point, **`app.py`**, at the project root, and a main source package, **`src/`**, which contains all the application's logic.
+This design provides a clear separation between the runnable script and the installable source code.

+*   **`app.py`**: This script is the single entry point for the application.
+It is responsible for creating the main NiceGUI `app` instance, including all the API routers from `src/backend/`, importing the UI pages from `src/frontend/` to register their routes, and starting the web server.

+*   **`src/`**: This directory is the main Python package for the application.
+It contains all the core logic, API definitions, and UI code, organized into the following modules:
+    *   **`backend/`**: Contains the code for the data-only API, intended for external clients.
+        *   `endpoints/`: Each file defines a set of related API routes (e.g., for items, users, login) using FastAPI's `APIRouter`.
+        *   `deps.py`: Manages FastAPI's dependency injection system for the API, such as providing database sessions or the current authenticated user.
+    *   **`core/`**: Holds application-wide configuration (`config.py`) and security-related functions like password hashing and token creation (`security.py`).
+    *   **`db/`**: Manages all database interactions, including engine creation, session management (`session.py`), and initial database setup (`init_db.py`).
+    *   **`frontend/`**: Contains all the NiceGUI code for the user interface.
+        *   `components/`: Holds reusable UI elements and utilities, such as `header.py`, `footer.py`, `notifications.py`, and authentication helpers in `auth_utils.py`.
+        *   `layouts/`: Defines the overall page structure, like the main dashboard frame, ensuring a consistent look and feel.
+        *   `pages/`: Each file represents a specific UI view, such as the login screen (`login.py`) or the item management page (`items.py`), using the `@ui.page` decorator.
+        *   `state.py`: A module for managing UI-specific state, like the user's authentication token.
+    *   **`models/`**: Contains the SQLModel (and Pydantic) schemas that define database tables and data structures used across the entire application.
+    *   **`repositories/`**: This is the core business logic and data access layer.
+It abstracts all database queries and contains functions for data manipulation.
+In this unified architecture, its functions are now called directly by **both** the API endpoints in `src/backend/` and the UI event handlers in `src/frontend/`.

+---

 ## FastAPI Backend

 FastAPI provides a robust foundation for the backend due to several key technical features: